klavgen/klavyl/README.md

 To see how Klavyl is built and adjust it, as well as re-generate the output `.stl` files (from the `stl` directory), check out and run the [`klavyl.py`](klavyl.py) file.

+Modify the `use_choc` variable to generate Choc holes and switch holders.

 # Purchased parts

 These are the parts you need.
 The Amazon links is what I used and they are non-affiliate.